graphql-community/ApolloAlamofire/README.md

 ## Requirements

-The library is tested with Xcode 9.3 and Swift 4.1.
-It should compile in any other version of Xcode 9 and should be compatible with Swift 4.0, but is not tested with those version.
+* Xcode 10.0 or later
-Feel free to submit a PR to enable a better [Travis CI testing matrix](https://github.com/graphql-community/ApolloAlamofire/blob/master/.travis.yml).
+* Swift 4.2 or later

 If you integrate the library with CocoaPods, Alamofire and Apollo iOS dependencies are pulled automatically.
-Currently tested versions that should be compatible are Alamofire 4.x and Apollo iOS 0.9.x.
+Currently tested versions that should be compatible are Alamofire 4.x and Apollo iOS 0.10.x.

 ## Installation